 If the answer to the question of what to do in Helsinki has for you the word “Music” written all over it, the El Espa Stage is a good place to start.

 It’s in the Esplanadi park and is a space where each year between May and August, around 200 groups from Finland and abroad gather to play their music.
 With plenty of different music styles on offer, artists that are just getting started as well as some more established ones play in this relaxed and green scenario.
 On its website, you can check out all of the related events.

 On the other hand there’s also the Helsinki Music Centre (Mannerheimintie 13A).
 The Finlandia Hall (Mannerheimintie 13E), designed by Alvar Aalto, is gret too.
 For these two you will have to pay an entry fee for the concerts, but you can check out their impressive architecture from the outside.

 And two very cheap touristic tours

 If you want to visit everything in the center of Helsinki in the easiest way, tram lines 2 and 3 let you do just that.

 In 1 hour, the tram goes through the city’ most recognizable spots.
 It isn’t free, but almost: it costs around 2 Euro and follows the honour system of public transportation of Helsinki (meaning that there are no barriers to entry, but that your ticket can eventually be checked).

-Another great tour is taking the ferry from the Market Square and going to Suomenlinna island, a world heritage site that is definitely worth your time, and features a very well kept old fortress that used to defend the city in the early XIX century.
-The cost is the same as the tram if you take the public transport ferry, or you can go with the HKL ferry line for €3.60 return.
+Another great tour is taking the ferry from the Market Square and going to Suomenlinna island.
+This world heritage site is definitely worth your time.
+It features a very well kept old fortress that used to defend the city in the early XIX century.
+The cost is the same as the tram if you take the public transport ferry.
+Or you can go with the HKL ferry line for €3.60 return.